 Most accident insurance provides benefits to the policyholder in the case of certain events like staying in a hospital or in the case of certain injuries or categories of injuries like a broken bone.

-The benefits of accident insurance are meant to give a policyholder extra financial protection if they are hurt unexpectedly.
+The benefits of accident insurance are meant to give a policyholder extra financial support if they are hurt unexpectedly.

 There are many reasons to consider accident insurance.
-As with any insurance, the coverage is designed to protect the policyholder if they experience an adverse event.
+As with any insurance, the coverage is designed to cover the policyholder if they experience an adverse event.

 In the US, it is now common for health insurance plans to have a high deductible.
 A deductible is the amount that the policyholder is responsible for paying before the insurance company begins to pay any benefits.

 High deductible health insurance plans are increasingly provided by both employer-sponsored plans and individual health insurance policies.
 Many Americans now have health insurance deductibles that are $2,000, $3,000, $4,000 or more.
-When this amount becomes larger than someone would want to pay in the event of an accident, accident insurance is a way to add extra protection and offset those costs.
+When this amount becomes larger than someone would want to pay in the event of an accident, accident insurance is a way to help offset those costs.